MOWA Band of Choctaw Indians: State recognition

+In 1979, the State of Alabama formally acknowledged the MOWA Band of Mobile and Washington County as a state-recognized tribe, through legislation introduced by State Representative J. E. Turner.
+Band members Galas Weaver and Framon Weaver became active leaders in Native American affairs in the state of Alabama.
+Galas Weaver was instrumental to the formation of the Alabama Indian Affairs Commission, created by the 1984 Davis-Strong Act.

 Petition for federal recognition

 The MOWA Band of Choctaw Indians sent a letter of intent for federal recognition in 1983.
 They completed their petition for federal acknowledgment in 1988.
+Meanwhile, in 1994, legislation to recognize the MOWA Band passed in the Senate, but failed to pass in the House.

+Diagram from Final Determination, depicting the forty Band members with documented Native ancestry.
+Fifteen descended from Alexander Brashears, and twenty-five descended from the Laurendine-Williams family of Mississippi Choctaw, all of whom married into the group after the Civil War.

-Kevin Gover (Pawnee), then Assistant Secretary for Indian Affairs, and the US Department of the Interior denied their petition in 1997 and again in 1999.
+Kevin Gover, then Assistant Secretary for Indian Affairs, and the US Department of the Interior denied their petition in 1997 and again in 1999.
 The final determination stated that "the Alabama group did not descend from the historical Choctaw tribe or from any one of the other five tribes it claimed."

-It went on to state, "The Final Determination noted that the petitioning group is derived from two core families that were resident in southwestern Alabama by the end of the first third of the nineteenth century.
+It went on to state:

+The Final Determination noted that the petitioning group is derived from two core families that were resident in southwestern Alabama by the end of the first third of the nineteenth century.
 All persons on the petitioner's membership (3,960) roll descend from these two families.
 About one percent of the members have documented Indian heritage but it derives from an ancestor whose grandchildren married into the petitioning group after 1880, and from another individual who married into the petitioning group in 1904.
 This insignificant Indian ancestry for a few individual members does not satisfy the criterion that the group as a whole descends from a historical tribe.
-The MOWA ancestors, most of whom were well documented, were not identified as American Indians or descendants of any particular tribe in the records made in their own life times."
+The MOWA ancestors, most of whom were well documented, were not identified as American Indians or descendants of any particular tribe in the records made in their own life times.

 The MOWA Band of Choctaw requested a reconsideration of the Final Determination in 1998, and the US Department of the Interior reaffirmed its declining of the MOWA petition in 1999, stating, "The Final Determination concluded that there was no evidence that established Choctaw or other Indian ancestry of 99 percent of the MOWA membership.
 Rather, the evidence tended to disprove Indian ancestry."